 9. Cake with more cream than cake

 Desserts are not cheap these days.
 A slice of cake at a restaurant will cost you more than $4 dollars.
-The few dollars you are paying for a slice might be the cost of 9-inch cake.
+The few dollars you are paying for a slice might be the cost of a 9-inch cake.
 So why are cakes filled with more frosting than cake?

 The answer is sugar.
 We love sugar and cannot stay away from it.
 Many people have succeeded in eliminating sugar from their diet for health reasons.
 But why can’t the major population cannot?